Optimal control of Volterra integral diffusions and application to contract theory: Dynamic programming equation

 Fix now $\e > 0$.
 By measurable selection, there exists a measurable mapping $\psi^\e : [0,T] \times H \times \dbR \longrightarrow \dbR$ such that

 Introducing $\a_t^\e \coloneqq \psi^\e_t(\bX_t, Z_t)$, we have

 Thus, we have $Y_0 \le Y_0^{\a^\smalltext{\e}} + T\e$.
-By arbitrariness of $\e$, this implies that $Y_0 \le \cV_0$, and therefore the desired equality holds true.
-In particular, when \eqref{optimal-equality} holds, we have $\cV_0^w = Y_0 = Y_0^{\a^\smalltext{\star}}$, which means that $\a^\star$ is an optimal control. \end{proof}
+By arbitrariness of $\e$, this implies that $Y_0 \le \cV_0^w(\bx_0)$, and therefore the desired equality holds true.
+In particular, when \eqref{optimal-equality} holds, we have $\cV_0^w(\bx_0) = Y_0 = Y_0^{\a^\smalltext{\star}}$, which means that $\a^\star$ is an optimal control. \end{proof}

 \begin{remark}{ Let us discuss what the assumption $B_t(\bx, a) =\G_t(\bx) + \Si_t(\bx)\th_t(\bx,a)$ means in the context of the control of stochastic Volterra integral equations.
-If one wants to be able to apply Girsanov's theorem, the real-valued mapping $\th$ must only depends on $\bx$ and the {\rm`}regular time{\rm'} $t$, and not on the {\rm`}Volterra time{\rm'} $s$.
-This means that the dependency on $s$ must be the same $b$ and $\si$.
+If one wants to be able to apply Girsanov's theorem, the real-valued mapping $\th$ must depend only on $\bx$ and on the \enquote{regular time} $t$, and not on the \enquote{Volterra time} $s$.
+This means that the dependence on $s$ must be the same in $b$ and $\si$.
 This is for instance the case for the following dynamics, considered by {\rm\citeauthor*{di2023lifting} \cite{di2023lifting}}

-Therefore, this approach cannot be applied when the volatility is not Volterra, as it would enforces the drift to be standard as well. } \end{remark}
+This restriction is closely related to the difficulty of handling different kernels in the drift and in the volatility under a Girsanov transformation.
+Since the change of measure acts through the volatility coefficient, one needs the dependence on the Volterra parameter to factor in a compatible way in both terms.
+In particular, if the drift and the volatility involve genuinely different kernels, the present argument does not apply directly. } \end{remark}